kf7mxe/Inglenook-jellyfin-plugin/README.md

 # Jellyfin Audiobook Chapters Plugin

 A Jellyfin plugin that extracts chapter and metadata information from sidecar files for audiobooks.
-It supports multiple metadata formats and can also detect multi-file audiobooks where each chapter is a separate audio file.
+It supports multiple metadata formats and provides a custom API endpoint for retrieving audiobook chapters, since Jellyfin's built-in chapter support is limited to video content only.

+Designed to be used with [Inglenook](https://github.com/kf7mxe/inglenook), an audiobook client app for Jellyfin.

 ## Features